 Descartes' Rule of Signs is a useful help for finding the zeroes of a polynomial, assuming that you don't have the graph to look at.
 This topic isn't so useful if you have access to a graphing calculator because, rather than having to do guess-n-check to find the zeroes (using the Rational Roots Test, Descartes' Rule of Signs, synthetic division, and other tools), you can just look at the picture on the screen.
 But if you need to use it, the Rule is actually quite simple.

-Descartes' Rule of Signs will not tell you where the polynomial's zeroes are (you'll need to use the Rational Roots Test and synthetic division, or draw a graph, to actually find the roots), but the Rule will tell you how many roots you can expect.
+Descartes' Rule of Signs will not tell me where the polynomial's zeroes are (I'll need to use the Rational Roots Test and synthetic division, or draw a graph, to actually find the roots), but the Rule will tell me how many roots I can expect, and of which type.

-First, I look at the polynomial as it stands, not changing the sign on x, so this is the "positive" case:
+First, I'll look at the polynomial as it stands, not changing the sign on x.
+This is the positive-root case:

 f (x) = x5 – x4 + 3x3 + 9x2 – x + 5

 Ignoring the actual values of the coefficients, I then look at the signs on those coefficients: